 After graduating from a Queens, New York high school in 1976, Jerome Murdough joined the Marine Corps.
 He served a tour in Okinawa, Japan before his honorable discharge.
-Shortly after he returned to New York City, Murdough started drinking heavily and taking drugs.
+Shortly after he returned to New York City, Mr. Murdough started drinking heavily and taking drugs.
 In his thirties, after being diagnosed with bipolar disorder and schizophrenia, he found himself living on the street and in homeless shelters.
-He had joined the growing number of mentally ill Americans living on the fringes of urban society.
-To maintain a semblance of sanity, Murdough had to keep taking his anti-psychotic medication.
+He joined the growing number of mentally ill Americans living on the fringes of urban society.
+To maintain a semblance of sanity he had to keep taking his anti-psychotic medication.
 He also took anti-seizure pills and continued to medicate himself with alcohol.

 The arresting officer booked Mr. Murdough into Rikers Island, the nation's second largest jail system.
-At any given time, Rikers Island is the temporary home of 1,200 prisoners, almost half of whom are mentally ill.
-At his arraignment, the judge assigned Murdough an attorney from the public defender office, and set his bail at a prohibitive $2,500.
+At any given time Rikers Island is the temporary home of 1,200 prisoners, almost half of whom are mentally ill.
+At his arraignment the judge assigned Murdough an attorney from the public defender office and set his bail at a prohibitive $2,500.

 On February 14, 2014, a week into his incarceration, jail officials transferred Murdough to the Anna M. Kross Center, the jail system's massive mental health unit.
 They placed him into a 6-by-10 foot cinderblock cell at 10:30 that night.
 Pursuant to jail policy pertaining to prisoners in the mental observation unit, corrections officers were supposed to check on Murdough every fifteen minutes.

 At 2:30 the next morning, four hours after Murdough's transfer to the mental health unit, a corrections officer discovered Murdough dead on his cot.
 The first thing the guard noticed was the intense heat coming out of the cell.
-The temperature in the enclosure had risen to well about 100 degrees due to an heating system malfunction.
+The temperature in the enclosure had risen to well about 100 degrees due to a heating system malfunction.

 While the forensic pathologist with the New York City's Medical Examiner's Office was unable to articulate the exact cause of death without more testing, initial indicators pointed toward extreme dehydration otherwise know as heat stroke.
 Since psychotropic medications can impair the body's ability to cool itself by sweating, Murdough's prescription regime may have been a contributing factor to his death.